-In this guide, we cover each option in-depth.
-We also look at the differences between these and both 4WD Auto and AWD vehicles.
+In this guide, I cover each option in-depth.
+I will also look at the differences between these and both 4WD Auto and AWD vehicles.

 What Are The Differences Between 4WD High and 4WD Low?

-4WD High helps to push all four wheels into action, especially when traction decreases and the roads become slippery.
+4WD High helps to push all four wheels into action, especially when traction decreases, and the roads become slippery.
 It’s perfect for use on the highways.
-In comparison, 4WD Low utilizes low-range gear ratios to provide traction during rough terrain at slower speeds, such as when you are off-road.
+In comparison, 4WD Low utilizes low-range gear ratios to provide traction on rough terrain at slower speeds, such as when you are off-road.

 1. 4WD High